 More than one-third of US adults have some form of cardiovascular disease, which is the leading cause of death in the United States, and about nine percent of the population suffers from type 2 diabetes.
 Adults with diabetes are also at high risk for cardiovascular disease, with 68 percent of diabetes sufferers over the age of 65 dying from heart disease and 16 percent dying from stroke.
 Unhealthy dietary habits and a lack of physical activity play major roles in the development and progression of both heart disease and type 2 diabetes.

-The numbers of those suffering and dying from heart disease and type 2 diabetes are even more staggering among people of color.
+The numbers of those suffering and dying from heart disease and type 2 diabetes are even more staggering among black and brown communities.
 The Office of Minority Health, under the auspices of the U.S. Department of Health and Human Services, has shown that “Hispanic[sic] adults were 1.7 times more likely than non-Hispanic white adults to have been diagnosed with diabetes by a physician.”
 Physician diagnoses of diabetes for Blacks have also been shown to be 80 percent more likely than white adults, and moreover, Native Hawaiians and Pacific Islanders are 2.4 times more likely to be diagnosed with diabetes.
 Native American, Black, and Latinx diabetics also die earlier than white diabetics (with Asians, as a whole, the only group that lives longer than whites).
 The diabetes death rate for Blacks is 39.5 per 100,000, an incidence more than double the diabetes rate for whites.
-One probable cause of this disparity is that communities of color are more likely to be located in areas that lack access to affordable, healthy, culturally appropriate foods.
+One probable cause of this disparity is that black and brown communities are more likely to be located in areas that lack access to affordable, healthy, culturally appropriate foods.

 Diet and Heart Disease